 Where trouble lurks, Congress is soon to follow.
 A host of food safety legislation has been proposed this year, and the chances are better now than in the past that some significant changes will be made at FDA.
-Likely aspects of any legislation to be considered by the Congress include adulteration reporting requirements, mandatory recall authority, expanded access to facility records, suspension of facility registrations and regularly required FDA inspections of such facilities.
+Likely aspects of any legislation to be considered by Congress include adulteration reporting requirements, mandatory recall authority, expanded access to facility records, suspension of facility registrations, and regularly required FDA inspections of such facilities.

 Maybe the most far-reaching measure that could fundamentally affect the function and mission of the agency is one that is being proposed by the chairman of the House Commerce and Energy Committee, Henry Waxman.
 His bill would give FDA regulatory authority over tobacco products.
 The scope of the issue and the resources that would be necessary for this public health agency to deal with tobacco regulation will be significant and a potential drain of needed funds for other programs at the agency.

 A New Act From a Single Food Agency?